EvaMarco/formacion-online-life-calendar-evamarco/README.md

 8. My next step was to create a detail for each day, so user can see all info of that day.
 This is a new component.
 9. When all basic functionality is working, I wrote the checkDate function.
 With this function you get a message if the date you choose has a register already.
 10. Next step is to give a nicer look to everything.
+11. I create a bar where you can see how many happy days vs bad days you have had.

 ## 💻️ Available Scripts